Big-Life-Lab/PHES-ODM-sharing/tech-spec.md

 **Examples**

-Create a collection of sharable csv files in the "~/ohri" directory, for the "OHRI" organization, applying the rules from schema.csv on the input from data.xlsx:
+Create a sharable excel file in the "~/ohri" directory, for the "OHRI" organization, applying the rules from schema.csv on the input from data.xlsx:

 ```bash
 ./share.py --orgs=OHRI --outdir=~/ohri/ schema.csv data.xlsx